 Tips for making the egg porridge

-This whole recipe is based on the curdling of eggs.
-The curdles are tiny and create a porridge-like effect.
-There are not that many occasions where curdling is preferred, but here curdling is a must!
+It might come as a surprise (and don’t let this fact turn you off!) but this whole recipe is based on the curdling of eggs.
+The curdles are tiny and create an oatmeal-like effect.
+There are not that many occasions in this life where curdling is preferred, but here curdling is a must!

 This porridge is very easy and quick to make — perfect for busy mornings — and it’s almost foolproof.
-(How could you go wrong with curdling, when it anyway happens so easily, also when you last wish it?)
+(How could you go wrong with curdling, when it anyway happens so easily, also when it’s the last thing you wish?)
 The most important thing is to mix the egg and cream mixture all the time when heating, also along the bottom.
 Use low enough heat to ensure that the mixture doesn’t burn to the bottom of the saucepan and doesn’t get any brown color.

 Let’s take a look how to make this easy porridge: